Frieda Bloch, geb. Sack: 6th April 1893 to 1942

 Wherever Frieda and Kurt have ended up, they are clearly having to share their accommodation with another family.
 Despite the various suggestions that Frieda is moving around various towns and cities (very different in this to the Weissenberg household, in which Leopold does the majority of the travelling), this does sound as though they are still in Mysłowice, waiting for the business to be sold out from under them.

 Else also refers in passing to ‘Elle’ – almost certainly Frieda’s youngest daughter Ilse.
 (She is given several different names – the family generally use a range of derivatives of Elisabeth, basically – Bettina, Betty, Else, Ilse, Elle, etc. This was common practice among Jewish families of the time – a name repeated in various forms throughout a family line, often down many generations.)
 By this stage, of course, German laws applied in Poland too: school was forbidden to Jewish children, as were public parks, or gatherings of any kind for Jews of all ages.
 They were not even allowed to greet each other in small groups in the street, so the children as well as the parents would have been isolated at home.
-By this stage, all our remaining family members will have been forced to wear a yellow Star of David at all times.

 Here, Else relates that Hedel has offered to help (presumably if the family are to be deported to the ghetto, as indeed they soon are) by looking after the youngest girl, but there are also practical issues of scant food and accommodation for everyone.
 It is likely in any case that Frieda would not want to leave without her little girl.
 What mother would?

 From Leopold to Werner: Zurich, 24th April 1940